trec-health-misinfo/trec-health-misinfo.github.io/index.md

 So for example, in the file `en.noclean.c4-train.01234-of-07168.json.gz` the first document's identifier will be `en.noclean.c4-train.01234-of-07168.0`, the second document's identifier will be `en.noclean.c4-train.01234-of-07168.1` and the last document's identifier will be `en.noclean.c4-train.01234-of-07168.148409`.

 One way to insert document identifiers is by using the provided [python script](renamer.py).
-Another would be name the documents as you index them.
+Another would be to name the documents as you index them.

 #### Topics